Hindi Tamil

 14

-When these five primary limbs of devotional service are performed (with great attachment like the inhabitants of Vrindavan) in any one of the four relationships with (the personal form of) Kåñëa namely çåìgära, vätsalya, sakhya or däsya, one will certainly transcend the bodily conception of life and achieve the pure love of Kåñëa in this very life time.
-This is the essence of Çré Chaitanya Charitamrita. – Adi 3.11
+When one performs these five primary limbs of devotional service (with great attachment like the inhabitants of Vrindavan) in any one of the following four relationships namely çåìgära, vätsalya, sakhya or däsya (with original form i.e., person form of Kåñëa), one will certainly transcend the bodily conception of life and achieve the pure love of Kåñëa in this very life time.
+This is the essence of Çré Chaitanya Charitamrita. – CC Adi lila 3.11

 Important Verses:

-Arjuna said: O Värñëeya! what actually is inducing one to indulge in sinful activities; even unwillingly as if he is engaged by force? – Bg.
-3.36
+Arjuna said: What actually is inducing one to indulge in sinful activities; even unwillingly as if he is engaged by force?
+O Värñëeya!
+(Bg.
+3.36)

 The Supreme Personality of Godhead said: It is certainly lust, O Arjuna, which is born out of mode of passion (which is acquired from the reactions of one’s past activities).
-Lust is the (all-devouring) greatest sinful enemy, which gets transformed into wrath later.
-Therefore, O Bharata-åñabha, you should curb this great symbol of sin by controlling your senses from the very beginning of life, and thus kill this destroyer of knowledge and self-realization. – Bg.
-3. 37 & 41
+Lust is the (all-devouring) greatest sinful enemy which gets transformed into wrath later.
+Therefore, you should curb this great symbol of sin by controlling your senses from the very beginning of life, O Bharata-åñabha, and thus kill this enemy, the destroyer of knowledge and self-realization.
+(Bg.
+3. 37 & 41)

-Even if you are considered to be the most sinful of all sinners still when you get situated in the boat of transcendental knowledge, you will be able to cross over the ocean of material existence.
-As a blazing fire turns firewood to ashes, similarly the fire of transcendental knowledge burns all the reactions of one’s past activities to ashes. – Bg.
-4.36, 37
+Even if you are considered to be the most sinful of all sinners still when you get situated in the boat of transcendental knowledge, you will be able to transcend the ocean of material existence very easily.
+As a blazing fire turns firewood to ashes, similarly the fire of transcendental knowledge burns all the reactions of one’s past activities to ashes.
+(Bg.
+4.36, 37)

 15

-The selfless activities (in the form of prescribed duties) that are executed for the pleasure of the Supreme are called Yajïa.
-All the activities other than Yajïa bind one to this material world, for they produce reactions. – Bg.
-3.9
+The selfless activities (in the form of prescribed duties) that are executed for the pleasure of the Supreme are nothing but ‘Yajïa’.
+All the activities other than this will bind one to this material world, for they produce reactions.
+(Bg.
+3.9)

-Act of sacrifice (through one’s occupation), charity (through one’s ashram) and spiritual-austerity (through one’s sädhana) are not to be given up.
-Infact, the act of sacrifice (yajïa), charity (däna) and spiritual-austerity (tapaù) purify even the great souls.
-But, O Pärtha, they must be performed without any expectation of result; as a matter of responsibility.
-That is My final opinion. – Bg.
-18.5, 6
+Act of tyäg (through one’s occupation), charity (through one’s ashram) and spiritual-austerity (through one’s sädhana) are not to be given up.
+Infact, the act of tyäg, charity and spiritual-austerity purify even the great souls.
+But, they must be performed without any expectation of result, as a matter of responsibility (not as a ritual) , O Pärtha.
+This is My final opinion.
+(Bg.18.5, 6)

-O Pärtha, whether you have heard My words with an attentive mind?
-Whether your ignorance are now dispelled, O Dhanaïjaya? – Bg.
-18.72
+The Supreme Personality of Godhead said: Whether you have heard My words, O Pärtha, with an attentive mind?
+Whether your ignorance is now dispelled, O Dhanaïjaya?
+(Bg.
+18.72)

-Wherever there is Yoga-éçvaraù (Kåñëa, the Supreme Lord) and wherever there is Dhanur-dharaù (Arjuna, the pure devotee), certainly there will be opulence, victory, extraordinary power, determination and morality. – Bg.
-18.78
+Wherever there is Yogeçvaraù (Kåñëa, the Supreme Personality of Godhead) and wherever there is Dhanur-dharaù (Arjuna, the pure devotee), certainly there will be opulence, victory, extraordinary-power, determination and morality.
+(Bg.
+18.78)

-Çåìgära, Vätsalya, Sakhya and Däsya are the four transcendental relationships through which one can relish sweet intimate personal relationship with the personal form of Kåñëa, by which Kåñëa is subdued (by his love). – CC Adi 3.11
+Däsya, Sakhya, Vätsalya and Çåìgära are the four transcendental relationships by which one can relish the sweet and intimate association with original form i.e., person form of Kåñëa, by which Kåñëa is subdued (by pure love).
+(CC Adi lila 3.11) (This is the act of self (the living being); not the body)